This is an Active case

 One client working with Motley Rice to hold TikTok accountable is a young woman who is now 22.
 She began using Instagram when she was 10 and TikTok when she was 13.
 As a result of compulsively using these apps, she developed a severe eating disorder and general anxiety disorder.

 In her senior year of high school, she collapsed during swim practice from dehydration and starvation.
-Her mental and physical health was so impacted by these conditions she developed from using TikTok and other social media that she missed her freshman year of college.
+She developed these conditions from using TikTok and other social media.
+Her mental and physical health was so impacted by these conditions that she missed her freshman year of college.
 She required months-long treatment before she could continue her education and still struggles with her mental health.
-She has filed her lawsuit in the social media MDL to fight back against these companies’ misconduct and make sure that other kids don’t suffer the same harm she has.

 Allegations of TikTok’s defective design

-Lawsuits against TikTok allege that the platform aggressively encourages young people to use the app but doesn’t have the guardrails that are needed to protect kids’ mental health.
+Lawsuits against TikTok allege that the platform aggressively encourages young people to use the app but doesn’t have the guardrails needed to protect kids’ mental health.
 Further, the lawsuits allege that TikTok lacks sufficient parental controls and age verification, allowing children under 13 to easily access the platform.

 TikTok has been fine-tuned to keep people engaged, and it's very good at what it does.
 A study found users interact with the app at twice the rate of other social media platforms.
-But TikTok doesn’t care whether that interaction is healthy or enjoyable for its users.
+But TikTok lawsuits allege the company doesn’t care whether that interaction is healthy or enjoyable for its users.
 The app pushes whatever content gets people to continue interacting with it – even if it’s upsetting or otherwise harmful.

 What TikTok lawsuits have been filed?

-1. Individual personal injury lawsuits: These cases are typically filed by parents and guardians of children who have been harmed by social media apps like TikTok.
-They can also be filed by people who are now adults but began using TikTok as children.
-Common harms experienced by these plaintiffs include a decline in mental health and development of body image issues.
-Motley Rice represents people who have filed personal injury claims in the social media harm MDL.
+These cases are typically filed by parents and guardians of children who have been harmed by social media apps like TikTok.
+They can also be filed by people who are now young adults but began using TikTok as minors.

-2. School district lawsuits: These cases are filed by school districts that have had to shoulder increased costs because their students are compulsively using social media.
+These cases are filed by school districts that have had to shoulder increased costs because their students are compulsively using social media.
 These include the costs of hiring additional counselors and safety officers, and the costs of property damage to school buildings and property.
-Motley Rice is currently representing school districts as part of the social media harm MDL.

-State attorneys general (AGs) have filed lawsuits against Bytedance.
 In May 2024, Nebraska’s AG challenged ByteDance’s claims that TikTok is safe for children, arguing that it’s designed to be addictive.
 The lawsuit claims that TikTok doesn’t adhere to its own community standards.

 In October 2024, more than a dozen state attorneys general filed lawsuits against TikTok.
 Like the personal injury and school district lawsuits, the attorneys general allege that: